-Those students identified as requiring a Support Plan or Team Around the Family will also have their progress reviewed regularly, in addition to the school monitoring and reporting schedule.
+Those students identified as requiring additional support will also have their progress reviewed, in addition to the school monitoring and reporting schedule.

-Students on the SEND register will have Learning Plans and some will have Passports to inform teaching staff of their particular strengths and areas of need, with strategies to support them with communication and learning.
+Students on the SEND register will have Pupil Passports to inform teaching staff of their particular strengths and areas of need, with strategies to support them with communication and learning.

-Those with difficulties in social interaction and communication difficulties can be referred to SocCs, our Social and Communication Skills workshops.
+Those with difficulties in social interaction and communication difficulties can be referred to the SISS Autism and SEMH teams for advice and support.